jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Our Story

 The Devil was once an angel.
 Named Lucifer he lived with God up in the clouds.
 But once he grew vain he challenged God and was punished by being thrown down from Heaven to be the dark lord.
+That's not all.
+He can assume and form, and be anyone, for all humanity is tainted with the greed to be aasu,e they can be gods.
 At least that's the Christian tale.
 But there are many other stories of fallen angels.
 Lord Voldermort, Lord Sauron, and Lord Vader were all once heroes; each unwilling to give back their power when corrupted by evil ambitions of lifelong supremacy.
 It's probably so common in literature because it's so common in humanity; power often corrupts.

 This same story sadly happened to kings of Europe and it's repeating itself in our modern times as well.
 Our antagonists are also fallen heroes.